I. Purpose

 - The Department of Students Services will review extended suspension and expulsions data on annual basis to monitor that conferences were held by the 10th school day from the initial suspension.

-- The Principal is responsible for reviewing School Max on a quarterly basis to make sure that disciplinary decisions involving extended suspensions and expulsions are updated in SIS, including school assignment and the number of days the student is removed from school.
+- The Principal is responsible for reviewing the SIS on a quarterly basis to make sure that disciplinary decisions involving extended suspensions and expulsions are updated in the SIS, including school assignment and the number of days the student is removed from school.

 - The Department of Student Services will be responsible for submitting mid-year and annual student discipline and health related exclusions reports to Maryland State Department of Education (MSDE) at the required times.